Philip II of France: Conflict with Richard the Lionheart, 1191–1199

-Conflict with King John, 1200–1206
+Conflict with John of England, 1200–1206

-In May 1200, Philip signed the Treaty of Le Goulet with Richard's successor King John.
+In May 1200, Philip signed the Treaty of Le Goulet with Richard's successor John.
 The treaty was meant to bring peace to Normandy by settling the issue of its much-reduced boundaries.
 The terms of John's vassalage were not only for Normandy, but also for Anjou, Maine, and Touraine.
 John agreed to heavy terms, including the abandonment of all the English possessions in Berry and 20,000 marks of silver, while Philip in turn recognized John as king of England, formally abandoning Arthur of Brittany's candidacy, whom he had hitherto supported, recognizing instead John's suzerainty over the Duchy of Brittany.
 To seal the treaty, a marriage between Blanche of Castile, John's niece, and Louis the Lion, Philip's son, was contracted.

-This agreement did not bring warfare to an end in France, however, since John's mismanagement of Aquitaine led the province to later rebel in 1200, a disturbance that Philip secretly encouraged.
+This agreement did not bring warfare to an end in France, however, since John's mismanagement of Aquitaine led the province to rebel later in 1200, a disturbance that Philip secretly encouraged.
 To disguise his ambitions, Philip invited John to a conference at Andely and then entertained him at Paris, and both times he committed to complying with the treaty.
 In 1202, disaffected patrons petitioned the French king to summon John to answer their charges in his capacity as John's feudal lord in France.
 John refused to appear, so Philip again took up Arthur of Brittany's claims to the English throne as well as betrothing him to his six-year-old daughter Marie.
-In retaliation, John crossed over into Normandy and his forces soon captured Arthur.
+In retaliation, John crossed over into Normandy and his forces soon captured Arthur, presumably as well as Arthur's sister Eleanor.
 In 1203, Arthur disappeared, with most people believing that John had had him murdered.
 The outcry over Arthur's fate saw an increase in local opposition to John, which Philip used to his advantage.
 He took to the offensive and, apart from a five-month siege of Andely, swept all before him.
 After Andely surrendered, John fled to England.
 By the end of 1204, most of Normandy and the Angevin lands, including much of Aquitaine, had fallen into Philip's hands.
+Philip requested John release Eleanor of Brittany, claiming that she was to be his daughter-in-law, but to no avail.